ronshukron/marketlands/docs/IndependentFarmersOverview.md

   - Independent: `IndependentFarmers` list; navigate to individual order forms.
 - **Volunteer pickup spot**
   - If no pickup spot is set for the user’s community, show a “Volunteer host” CTA.
+  - Requires login to volunteer; backend function updates the independent order with volunteer info.
   - Collect volunteer info, persist spot, and present a pre-filled WhatsApp message to share.
 - **Independent order flow (no global cart)**
   - User opens an independent order form.